effectivecore/core/docs/security.md

 Session vector:

-- The session identifier "session_id" is signed with the "settings/user/keys/session" key located on the web server side, which makes it impossible to forge.
+- The session identifier `session_id` is signed with the `settings/user/keys/session` key located on the web server side, which makes it impossible to forge.
 - The session identifier can contain the name of the user agent and its IP address (during authentication, the user himself determines whether to bind his session to his IP address)